 Ground-breaking recipe?
 Of course not — you lucky fresh-fig-eatin’ ducks have had this many times.

-In fact, right now, as you’re reading this post, you’re probably eating from a large plate of cheesy figs prosciutto, handing out platefuls to neighbors, and — satiated to the point of bursting — dumping the enormous amounts of leftovers in the trash can, which you could only reach by nudging aside ankle-high piles of fresh figs to clear a path.)
+In fact, right now, as you’re reading this post, you’re probably eating from a large plate of cheesy fig appetizers with prosciutto, handing out platefuls to neighbors, and — satiated to the point of bursting — dumping the enormous amounts of leftovers in the trash can, which you could only reach by nudging aside ankle-high piles of fresh figs to clear a path.)

 Me, this was my first, and I had to prolong the torture of waiting for a taste-test by photographing the whole thing, lest the figs were a one-time fluke.
 (Please, oh, please don’t be a one-time fluke.)

 They were everything I had hoped for, and more.
 Fig season is nearly over now, but one thing’s for certain: that farmer made a tactical error in selling figs that fateful day at the market.